-- Anti-virus and anti-malware is all the protection we will need: Whilst they are a good starting point, they won’t keep your entire infrastructure safe from all cyber attacks.
+- Anti-virus and anti-malware is all the protection we will need: Probably the oldest of the cyber security myths, whilst they are a good starting point, they won’t keep your entire infrastructure safe from all cyber attacks.
 Businesses need a comprehensive cyber security approach that includes as a minimum; risk assessments, staff training, threat detection, testing, and incident response plans.

 - We don’t have any data that’s of value to hackers: Cyber criminals seek to exploit human or security vulnerabilities in order to steal passwords, data or money directly.
 Whilst financial gain almost certainly remains the key driver for cyber crime, the human factors of power, ego and kudos should not be underestimated.